JeremyTechDev/tsseract/README.md

 ### Prerequisites

-First, you will need to create a `.env` file and set some environment variables:
+First, you will need to create a `.env` file at the root of the project and set some environment variables:

 ```
 NODE_ENV=8080